itay7373/OmegaSudoku/README.md

 **Error Handling:**
-If th solver can not solve your board for any reason, it will provide a detailed explanation.
+If the solver can not solve your board for any reason, it will provide a detailed explanation.
 > **Note:** For detailed explanations of the functions and logic, please refer to the documentation inside the code.

 ## Algorithm & Optimization